devang-mg/Morris-nextjs/README.md

 ## Setup.

 > `next-ui` is a GitHub template repository.
-That means you can use this as a template to create new repositories (without all the baggage).
+That means you can use this as a template to create new repositories (without losing your baggage).

 1. Create a new repository using GitHub (click the + and New Repository
 2. Select `next-ui` as the template to create it from